 The proposed merger is described in more detail in this proxy statement/prospectus, which you should read carefully in its entirety before voting.
-Only FNB shareholders of record as of the close of business on any adjournments or postponements of the special meeting.
+Only FNB shareholders of record as of the close of business on , 2013 are entitled to notice of and to vote at the special meeting of shareholders or any adjournments or postponements of the special meeting.